Level II (Blackstreet album)

-Level II is the fourth album by R&B group, Blackstreet, released on March 11, 2003.
-It was their first and only album released on record label DreamWorks Records.
+Level II is the fourth album by American R&B group, Blackstreet.
+It was released by DreamWorks Records on March 11, 2003, in the United States, their first and only album released on the record label.
 The album's title was a reference to its members' best known line-up during their most successful album, 1996's Another Level.
 Two of the members returned for the recording of Level II.
 Mark Middleton returned to the fold after he was replaced by Terrell Phillips on 1999's Finally to launch a gospel music career.
 Dave Hollister returned on the song "Bygones", as he also left the group to start his solo career.

+Background

 Founding members Teddy Riley and Chauncey Hannibal patched things up to record Level II.
 A few years earlier, they were involved in a very public dispute that signaled the group's demise at the end of 1999.
 After Blackstreet's eventual dissolution, Riley entered into a short-lived reunion with his previous group Guy.
 Hannibal attempted a solo career, while Eric Williams returned to writing and producing for other artists such as Dave Hollister, Donell Jones and Jaheim.